Plugable USB-C Docking Station with Power Delivery / Charging

 Q: I’m having issues with the Ethernet port on my UD-CA1A not functioning as expected on a Mac host system.
 Is there anything I can try for troubleshooting?

 A: Most users experience normal network functionality using the existing drivers already built-in to macOS.
 However, users who are encountering any unexpected network issues can download and install an updated Realtek driver here.

 Q: Why is my docking station not charging my laptop?

 A: Verify if your system supports PD over USB-C and also identify which port has this functionality if multiple USB-C ports are available.
+The compatibility table on this page lists known compatible systems.
 The green indicator light on the front side of the docking station also verifies if the docking station recognizes the host laptop and if it is charging.